darenn1/DS-projects/MNIST/README.md

 the digit it represents.
 This set has been studied so much that it is often called the “Hello World” of Machine Learning: whenever people come up with a new classification algorithm, they are curious to see how it will perform on MNIST.
-Whenever someone learns Machine Learning, sooner or later they tackle MNIST which I attempted hope you like!
+Whenever someone learns Machine Learning, sooner or later they tackle MNIST which I attempted hope you like!  oh and I also used a bunch of classification algorithms.